 Remedy

-On certain vehicles, the latch for the seat frame on second-row left seat may not have been properly welded.
-As a result, the latch could fail and the seat could move in a crash.
+On one vehicle, the rear passenger seat rails may not have been manufactured properly.
+As a result, the seats could move in a crash.

 Safety Risk